Chadbowen248/100-days-of-code/log.md

 **Thoughts:** Nice feeling finishing this, surprised how long it took to refactor, longer than it took me to code in the first place

 **Link to work:** www.github.com/chadbowen248

+ Day 15: January 18 2017

+**Today's Progress** Started looking at wikipedia's API docs, super confusing.

+**Thoughts:** Came to a screeching halt today, not one line of code was written, just trying to understand the API

+**Link to work:** www.github.com/chadbowen248